 The proposed rezoning is consistent with this policy.
+The proposed rezoning is consistent with this policy.
 In the proposed conditions the applicant has included a number of auto-oriented uses and drive throughs as prohibited uses.
 The conditions and Streetscape and Parking Plan also outline how new development will be pedestrian-oriented and how height will be regulated to provide a height stepback from Morgan Street.